 We drew a number of conclusions from this exercise.
-Of the 30 suggested improvements, 20 will be implemented (12 in the short term and 8 in the medium term).
-The schedule contains the details of those suggestions that we will be examining and implementing.
+Of the 30 suggested improvements, 11 were implemented and 10 are studied.
+The annex contains the details.

 We will thus be acting on two thirds of the recommendations.

 When we purchase new ATMs, we will systematically take into account the advice of the associations Inter and CAWaB and the standards laid down in the European Accessibility Act.